sachinmohandas1/ICU-Mortality-Prediction/README.md

 ## Overview

-This project applies **machine learning** methods to predict **mortality outcomes of ICU patients**, using a subset of the **MIMIC-III** clinical database.
-The analysis aims to evaluate how different **feature ensembles** and **classification algorithms** perform in identifying high-risk cases, helping inform triage and care allocation decisions in critical care environments.
+This project applies machine learning methods to predict mortality outcomes of ICU patients, using a subset of the MIMIC-III clinical database.
+The analysis aims to evaluate how different feature ensembles and classification algorithms perform in identifying high-risk cases, helping inform triage and care allocation decisions in critical care environments.

-The project was developed in **Python** as part of *MET CS677 – Data Science with Python* at Boston University.
+The project was developed in **Python** as part of MET CS677 – Data Science with Python at Boston University.
-A parallel implementation was also completed in **R** for comparative analysis (see *ICU-Mortality-R* repository).
+A parallel implementation was also completed in **R** for comparative analysis (see ICU-Mortality-R repository).

 ---